tagirsabirov/tagir.github.io/_posts/2018-10-17-raspberry-pi-weather-station.md

 ## Getting Public Weather Data

-As a backup, just in case our reading's weren't good enough to prove the correlation between wind speed and air pressure from the Raspberry PI, we also wrote an Outlyer plugin that pulled in data from the [Accuweather](https://www.accuweather.com){:target="_blank" rel="noopener"} API's.
+As a backup, just in case our readings weren't good enough to prove the correlation between wind speed and air pressure from the Raspberry PI, we also wrote an Outlyer plugin that pulled in data from the [Accuweather](https://www.accuweather.com){:target="_blank" rel="noopener"} API's.
 You can sign up for a free account using their developer platform, however even running our plugin every 30 minutes soon hit the free limits of 50 calls per day (probably because
 I used a bunch of calls to test the plugin) so in the end we paid the $25 for one month of their standard package so we could make calls every 30 seconds for